maykar/plex_assistant/translation.md

 The first grouping of "Generic Terms" are translations of generic words that would be used throughout.
 For example in `"play": "play"` the first "play" is the key and should not be changed and the second "play" is the translation of the word.
-"on_the" is used to inform us that the user is trying to play the media on a specific device, for example: `play Friends on the Downstairs TV`.

 The keys "movies" and "shows" contain a list of keywords that would inform us of the media type the user is looking for.

 ```
         # Generic Terms
         "play": "play",
-        "on_the": "on the",
-        "not_found": "not found",
-        "cast_device": "cast device",
         "movies": [
             "movie",
             "film",